Generative AI Moves from Pilot to Full-Scale Implementation

 Conduct organization-wide telehealth workforce planning

-To forecast future skill requirements, aligned with the organization’s telehealth roadmap, and identify gaps within the current IT team.
+To forecast future skill requirements and identify gaps within the current IT team.

 Use insights to inform multi-layered talent strategies